Children and Family Justice Center Project

 Work is underway on the new, voter-approved, $210 million Children and Family Justice Center, which will replace the Youth Services Center.
 Our vision is to design and build a modern, efficient, and safe facility to support court and youth and family services.
-Groundbreaking is expected in spring 2016, with completion of the new facility is expected in 2018.
+Groundbreaking is expected in spring 2016, with completion of the new facility expected in 2019.

 The King County Youth Services Center (YSC) collocates juvenile detention facilities, juvenile courts, and other related functions on approximately nine acres at 12th Avenue and Alder, on the southwestern edge of Seattle's Central District.
 Replacing the aging facilities at YSC has been the county's highest priority capital project since 2008.
 In studying a replacement, the county has spoken to stakeholders and residents in the area to learn about their priorities for redevelopment of the site.
 These community priorities are: